 ProtonVPN is a Swiss-headquartered Virtual Private Network (VPN) service provider.
 Founded in 2014 in CERN, they first started out with a secure email service called ProtonMail.
 Based on an aim to helping keep activists and journalists safe, they then branched out into the VPN business.

-The cause was a noble one and today, ProtonVPN has a relatively decent number of secure servers branched across more than 40 countries around the globe.
+The cause was a noble one and today, ProtonVPN has close to 800 secure servers in 50 countries around the globe.
 Anchoring these are three key locations in Switzerland, Iceland, and Sweden.

 - Baseline Speed Test